Skip to main content

 What to include in a solar panel inspection checklist

-Our free solar panel inspection checklist includes:
+This solar panel inspection checklist covers 7 key areas:

 • System details: date, site/building, system size (kW), inverter make/model, inspector, next inspection due.